| |

 They embody a form of colloquial wisdom that is

+part of our cultural heritage.
 The Community Museum Project embarked on this

 research because we were drawn to the liveliness